 If your private drains or sewers are overflowing you will need a drainage contractor to deal with any blockage.
-See Yellow Pages under "Drain and Pipe Cleaning".
+See the Yellow Pages under 'Drain and Pipe Cleaning'.
 If you are uncertain if any blockage is in the public or private sewers, Severn Trent Water should be able to tell you when they visit the site.
 You will be recharged for the cost of any work on private sewers.

 For flooding from the public highway or reporting blocked road gullies or gratings, complete the blocked gullies reporting form.

 Severn Trent Water are responsible for the supply up to, and including, the water stopcock.

-This is the responsibility of the homeowner or landlord and would need the attention of a plumber (see Yellow Pages or one of the other directories).
+This is the responsibility of the homeowner or landlord and would need the attention of a plumber (see the Yellow Pages or one of the other directories).